aojie654/akamai-cert-monitor/README.md

 6. Setup the alias:
    - Unix-like:
      Here is the settings on my mac:
-     - The system variable of AK_TOOLS_HOME in shell means folder of repo.
-     - Already set up the variable.
-     - The path of cps_monitor if ${AK_TOOLS_HOME}/akamai-cert-monitor/bin/cps_monitor.py:
+     - The path of cps_monitor if /Users/user/git/akamai-cert-monitor/bin/cps_monitor.py:
        1. Check the shell which you are using:

           ``` shell